saeta/CS-249A-Reimplementation-In-Scala/README.md

 # Hello world! #
 Author: saeta@cs.stanford.edu

-This is a project to reimplement a frustrating assignment in C++ for Professor Cheriton's class (CS249A at Stanford).
+This is a project to re-implement a frustrating assignment in C++ for Professor Cheriton's class (CS249A at Stanford).

-The assignment is sourced from http://cs249a.stanford.edu/ I have copied it down into the assignment directory so that the assignment details last beyond the quarter in which I took CS249A.
+The assignment is sourced from [the CS249A website][cs249a] I have copied it down into the assignment directory so that the assignment details last beyond the quarter in which I took CS249A.
 (Note: the web pages were available to the public, and were not behind Web-Auth, so I feel justified storing them in this